 Under §6106, “any person who carries a firearm in any vehicle or any person who carries a firearm concealed on or about his person, except in his place of abode or fixed place of business, without a valid and lawfully issued license under this chapter commits a felony of the third degree.”

 In Pennsylvania the issuance of a “License to Carry Firearms” allows individuals to carry a firearm concealed on or about their person or in a vehicle throughout the Commonwealth.
-No person, even the holder of a license to carry a firearm, may carry a loaded long gun in a vehicle.
+No person, even the holder of a license to carry a firearm, may carry a loaded long gun or handgun in a vehicle.